vincentclaes/datajob/README.md

 # Datajob

-#### Build and deploy a serverless data pipeline with no effort on AWS.
+#### Build and deploy a serverless data pipeline on AWS with no effort.

 - We support python shell / pyspark Glue jobs.
 - Orchestrate using stepfunctions as simple as `task1 >> [task2,task3] >> task4`